ArasLabs/custom-tech-docs/README.md

 The first example includes a new content generator method for the ItemInfo schema element, replacing the out-of-the-box implementation.
 The new content generator method, `labs_ItemInfoContentGenerator`, populates every new ItemInfo element with the name, description, cost, major revision/generation, state, and created date for the selected assembly (Part item).
 The method also adds the assembly's BOM in a tabular layout.

-The second example has a new schema which allows you to modify the size of graphics you add to your Tech-Doc.
-There are two different schemas.
-One allows you to set predefined widths for your graphics, and one allows you to insert any styling you'd like on your graphic.
-Both of these changes can be made by editing the attributes for a graphic included in your Tech-Doc.
+The second example includes a new schema, which allows you to modify the size of graphics within your Tech-Doc.
+The example allows you to set the width of a graphic by editing an attribute, however this could be extended to apply any styling to a graphic.
 These changes don't require a new content generator, just modifications to the schema and stylesheet.

 The third example allows you to create a table which contains dynamically generated links for each row of the table.
-The example uses the part ItemType and a single entry, but the code could easily be modified to work for other ItemTypes as well.
+It includes a new document type, called `Link Example` The example uses the part ItemType and a single entry, but the code could easily be modified to work for other ItemTypes as well.
 The content generator method `labs_PartLinkGenerator`, shows how you can modify the attributes of a TextDocumentElement to add an external hyperlink dynamically within a table cell.

 This project also includes the ability to create a template for future Tech-Docs.
 This is incredibly handy if you need multiple documents which follow a specific format.
 The instructions on how to use templates can be found below.